 I like to use this visual to help teach describing words and adjectives related to flowers such as colors, long/short, big/little, and health/wilted.
 This visual is perfect for preschoolers or special needs students.
 I loved this activity in speech groups from PK through the elementary level when I worked with children on the autism spectrum.
 This activity can be paired with scripts or picture steps as well to help teach pretend play.

-You can get a copy of the visual we used by entering your email below:
+You can get a free copy of the visual we used by clicking here!